Kashubian Cultural Institute & Polish Museum

-The Polish Cultural Institute and Museum is a cultural and historical museum, founded in 1979 to preserve the Polish and Kashubian heritage of Winona, Minnesota.
+The Kashubian Cultural Institute & Polish Museum is a cultural and historical museum, founded in 1979 to preserve the Polish and Kashubian heritage of Winona, Minnesota.
 Known locally as the Polish Museum, it is housed in a lumber yard office built by the Laird-Norton Lumber Company in 1890, located at 102 Liberty Street in Winona, Minnesota, United States.
+The museum was formerly known as the Polish Cultural Institute and Museum, but through the direction of Jeff Turkowski, a Kashubian activist, it has since updated its name to expand upon the highlights of the Kashubian culture within Winona.

-The Polish Cultural Institute
+The Kashubian Cultural Institute & Polish Museum

-The Laird-Norton Building was purchased in 1977 by Father Paul Breza, a Winona-born priest of the Roman Catholic Diocese of Winona.
+The Laird-Norton Building was purchased in 1979 by Father Paul Breza, a Winona-born priest of the Roman Catholic Diocese of Winona.
 It was intended to store historical materials pertaining to Polish immigrants in Winona, but disagreements within Winona's Polish community led to the formation of two separate organizations: the Polish Heritage Society and the Polish Cultural Institute.
 Under Fr.
 Breza's leadership, the Polish Cultural Institute was formally incorporated in 1979 to continue renovating the Polish Museum and to otherwise foster an appreciation of Polish contributions to the Winona community.
-The status of Winona as "Kashubian Capital of America" is also recognized by the Polish Museum.
+The status of Winona as "Kashubian Capital of America" is also recognized by the Polish Museum, and has since been developed further with Winona's Sister City Program with Bytów, Poland.

 In 2010, the Polish Heritage Society inducted Fr.
 Breza into its Polish Heritage Hall of Fame, formalizing a reconciliation between the two organizations.
-Plans are underway for the Polish Heritage Society to be merged into the Polish Cultural Institute.
-Another Kashubian-American activist associated with the Polish Cultural Institute is the writer and educator Anne Pellowski, who was born in Trempealeau County, Wisconsin, but attended high school in Winona and lives there in her retirement.
+Another Kashubian-American activist associated with the Kashubian Cultural Institute & Polish Museum was the writer and educator Anne Pellowski, who was born in Trempealeau County, Wisconsin, but attended high school in Winona and lived there in her retirement.

 The Polish Museum

 The first floor of the Museum building contains exhibits and other materials relating to Polish and Kashubian immigrant life in Winona and the surrounding areas.
 A gift shop offers for sale books, clothing, music and other items, many of which are imported from Poland.
-In recent years, two nearby buildings have been acquired: the Schultz House is being renovated to serve as a heritage house, and the Morrison Annex serves as a site for cultural events, such as dances and musical performances.
-The Morrison Annex also features a 165-foot mural illustrating the lives and contributions of Polish and Kashubian immigrant families in Winona.
+In recent years, two nearby buildings have been acquired: the Schultz House is being renovated to serve as a heritage house, and the Morrison Annex Event Center serves as a site for cultural events, such as dances and musical performances.
+The Morrison Annex Event Center also features a 165-foot mural illustrating the lives and contributions of Polish and Kashubian immigrant families in Winona.